tailor made tour

 • Whole day

 Wuzhen Water Town is a national 5A level scenic spot, one of the six China's southern towns.
 It is 80 km from Hangzhou and Suzhou, 140 km from Shanghai.
-Wuzhen water town has a long history of 6,000 years.
-Since its foundation in 872 A.D., Wuzhen has never changed its name, location, waterways, or way of life.
+Wuzhen water town has a long history of 1,300 years.
+Since its foundation in 872 AD., Wuzhen has never changed its name, location, waterways, or way of life.
 Traditional buildings remain intact today even after hundreds years of weathering.
 It is a typical ancient water towns in southern Yangtze River, known as the "a land flowing with milk and honey, House of Silk".
 In 1991, it was named as historical and cultural city of Zhejiang Province.
 In 1999, the protection and tourism development project of this ancient town started.

 With its thousands of years of history and culture; its honest and beautiful scenery of rivers and lakes; its unique flavor of the cuisines, colorful folk festivals, deep heritage and timeless lifestyle, Wuzhen has become a living fossil of ancient oriental civilization.
 The water town will show tourists a fascinating historical picture which is an innate beauty.